Mountain Rd. is closed for utility work between 12th and 18th streets.

 Practical Field Trip Tips for Educators

-- Make reservations with the agency to be visited for field trip.
+- Make reservations with the agency to be visited for the field trip.
+Discuss with agency contact the purpose of field trip, and clear lunch or snack plans

 - Arrange transportation.